1952 Philadelphia Athletics season

-The 1952 Philadelphia Athletics season saw the A's finish fourth in the American League with a record of 79 wins and 75 losses.
-They finished 16 games behind the eventual World Series Champion New York Yankees.
-The Athletics' 1952 campaign would be their final winning season in Philadelphia; it would also be their only winning season of the 1950s.
-The Athletics would have to wait until 1968, their first season in Oakland, for their next winning record.
+The 1952 Philadelphia Athletics season saw the A's finish fourth and in the first division of the American League with a record of 79 wins and 75 losses.
+They finished 16 games behind the eventual World Series champion New York Yankees.
+Managed by Jimmy Dykes, they attracted 627,100 fans to Shibe Park, seventh among the Junior Circuit's eight teams.

+The Athletics' 1952 campaign would be their final winning season in Philadelphia; only two years later, in November 1954, the franchise would move to Kansas City; 1952 would also be the Athletics' only winning season of the 1950s.
+They would have to wait until 1968, their first season in Oakland, for their next winning record.